 Think “Authentic Living!”

-When you begin to think in terms of “authentic living” and “living your purpose,” realizing that your things hold a very large chunk of what kind of life you manifest, our THINGS take on a different aura.
+When you begin to think in terms of “authentic living” and living your purpose, realizing that our things hold a very large chunk of what kind of life we manifest, our THINGS take on a different identity .

 If you seriously considered the things that you own as a representation of YOU, wouldn’t it be easier to free yourself of much of them?

-And with the plan that we have in Tidy Tutor, won’t the process be so much more productive with this kind of realization?
+And with the plan that we have in Tidy Tutor, the process becomes so much more productive with this kind of realization.

 Now let’s say you are living the life you want, but there is clutter everywhere.
 Your reason for getting rid of things won’t be because they don’t define you, but because having the excess of those things hinders you from living the life you want to live as effectively, as purposely, and as happily as you could be.